FEREP Community-Designated Scholarships

 Candidates may apply for more than one community-designated scholarship if they wish.
 When award decisions are made in March by the Selection Committee, candidates for community-designated scholarships must first be selected as FEREPs and then considered for community-designated scholarships.
 If a candidate is offered a community-designated FEREP scholarship and does not accept it, he or she is not guaranteed a non-designated FEREP scholarship.

-We encourage all candidates who would like to be considered for a community-designated FEREP Scholarship to familiarize themselves with that federation and community.
-For more information on how to learn more about these communities, please contact FEREPScholarship@JewishFederations.org.
+We encourage all candidates who would like to be considered for a community-designated FEREP Scholarship to familiarize themselves with that Federation and community.
+To learn more about these communities, please contact us.

-Funded by the United Jewish Community of MetroWest, the Lowenstein Fellowship awards one FEREP scholarship of up to $40,000.
-The recipient of a Lowenstein Fellowship agrees to complete his/her FEREP work commitment at the United Jewish Federation of MetroWest.
-To learn more about the United Jewish Community of MetroWest, please visit www.ujfmetrowest.org.
+Funded by the Jewish Federation of Greater MetroWest New Jersey, the Lowenstein Fellowship awards one FEREP scholarship of up to $40,000 over two years.
+The recipient of a Lowenstein Fellowship agrees to complete his/her FEREP work commitment at the Jewish Federation of Greater MetroWest New Jersey.
+The specific internship requirements are determined depending on where the FEREP student is in school. he JFNA Mandel Center and the Jewish Federation of Greater MetroWest will work with the FEREP student to meet the general internship requirements.
+To learn more about the Jewish Federation of Greater MetroWest New Jersey, please visit www.jfedgmw.org.

 The Greater Miami Jewish Federation Fellowship (Miami)